climate-refarm/registry/README.md

 ## Tracking Carbon Credits

-- When new carbon credits are `issued`, they are added to the main ledger (`ledger/main.csv`)
+- When new carbon credits are `issued`, they are added as rows on the main ledger (`ledger/main.csv`)
-- When carbon credits are `retired`, their status is updated in the main ledger
+- When carbon credits are `retired`, their status is updated on the main ledger

+Note that in our registry, carbon credits can have a `pre_retired` status.
+Pre-retirement means that the credit was sold ahead of time based on the projected impact of a project, and is equivalent to selling a carbon credit with a future vintage.
+When that project's next monitoring period is completed, pre-retired credits are replaced by retired credits.
+We made the decision to allow pre-retired credits in order to provide vital up-front funding for some of our sustainable food projects.

 ## Tracking our Climate Offset Portfolio